arguellesm/faux/docs/dev_tools.md

 - Ease of use
 - Simplicity

-When searching for test frameworks, we searched for `python + [term]` and `python + [term] + stackoverflow`.
+When searching for test runners, we searched for `python + [term]` and `python + [term] + stackoverflow`.
 These were the main results: